NaturalHistoryMuseum/ckanext-attribution/README.md

 There are four collections:

 1. `agent_types` describes valid types for agents and adds additional detail;
-2. `contribution_activity_types` contains role/activity taxonomies (i.e. Datacite and CRediT) and lists the available activity values;
+2. `contribution_activity_types` contains role/activity taxonomies (i.e. Datacite and CRediT) and
+   lists the available activity values;
-3. `contribution_activity_levels` is a list of contribution levels (i.e. 'lead', 'equal', and 'supporting', from CRediT);
+3. `contribution_activity_levels` is a list of contribution levels (i.e. 'lead', 'equal', and '
+   supporting', from CRediT);
 4. `agent_external_id_schemes` describes valid schemes for external IDs (currently, ORCID and ROR).

 These collections are useful for validation and frontend connectivity/standardisation.
 They are contained within an action to _a._ enable frontend access via AJAX requests, and _b._ allow users to override values as needed.

 ### `agent_external_search`

 Search external sources (ORCID and ROR) for agent data.
 Ignores records that already exist in the database.

 ```python
 data_dict = {